MIT · personal statement editor

 A personal statement editor tuned to MIT.

 Personal statement polish with a reviewer rubric specifically tuned to MIT admissions (MIT-specific app · direct grad).
-Voice-locked to your other writing so your supplement reads like the same person who wrote your main essay.
-Signed Disclosure Bundle PDF on export, in case the admissions office asks.
+Voice-consistent to you (in development)r other writing so your supplement reads like the same person who wrote your main essay.
+Edit-history attestation PDF on export, in case the admissions office asks.

-Reviewer profile: United States 23-criterion rubric, US-tuned Signed Disclosure Bundle on export
+Reviewer profile: United States reviewer-aware polish, US-tuned Edit-history attestation on export

 What MIT reviewers actually score